rnsavinelli/lpc1769-drivers/README.md

 # LPC1769 Drivers

 These set of drivers are designed to work with the NXP LPCXpresso1769 rev D2 and were used on a personal project for a course I took at University
-(Shuold work with latter or older versions too).
+(shuold work with latter or older versions too).

-This is a clean fully-functional and unmodified version of the one I used without the additional code that would make it otherwise useless.
+This is a clean, fully-functional and unmodified version of the one I used without the additional code that would make it otherwise useless.

 ## Requirements/Dependencies